Max----/QuarkusBackend/README.md

 You can then execute your native executable with: `./target/test-1.0.0-SNAPSHOT-runner`

+Issues with packaging on Windows
+The Microsoft Native Tools for Visual Studio must first be initialized before packaging.
+You can do this by starting the x64 Native Tools Command Prompt that was installed with the Visual Studio Build Tools.
+At x64 Native Tools Command Prompt you can navigate to your project folder and run mvnw package -Pnative.

 If you want to learn more about building native executables, please consult https://quarkus.io/guides/maven-tooling.

 ## Maxime's Doc